Rokuichiro Masujima: Chuo University establishment

-In 1885 Rokuichiro Masujima led some fellow 18 young attorneys to established the English law school as a research institute focusing Anglo-American Common Law which in 1905 was later renamed to "Chuo University" and it began operating as a college for legal, financial and political field.
-The word 'Chuo' is said to be derived from a Japanese words "Chuo Ho-in" translated in English as Legal Training Institution Middle Temple where together with the other co-founder of Chuo University studies in England.
+In 1885, Rokuichiro Masujima led some fellow 18 young attorneys to established the English law school as a research institute focusing on Anglo-American Common Law, which in 1905 was later renamed to "Chuo University" and it began operating as a college for legal, financial and political field.
+The word "Chuo" is said to be derived from the Japanese words "Chuo Ho-in" translated in English as Legal Training Institution Middle Temple where together with the other co-founder of Chuo University Masujima studied in England.